xdmnl/api-documentation/source/includes/_endpoints.md

 Name | Type | Description
 -----|------|------------
-channel_id | string | Id, or address of the channel from which to create the draft
+channel_id | string | ID, or address of the channel from which to create the draft

 ### Body